ICON A5: Development

 Due to the China–United States trade war, Chinese investment in the company was cut in August 2019.
 This resulted in laying off 40% of the company workforce and cutting aircraft production to fewer than five aircraft per month, from a target of 20 aircraft per month.

 In December 2020, the company added the Garmin G3X Touch flight display as an optional avionics upgrade.

 In July 2021, the company decided to certify the aircraft in the US primary aircraft category in an attempt to increase sales outside the United States.

+In January 2025, after learning from a family friend about a windshield fogging incident during takeoff in an ICON A5, a teenager named Andrew Chapin developed an innovative defrosting system.
+This breakthrough led to the creation of a company, Aria Systems, and a collaboration with a Cirrus aircraft owner to design additional aviation solutions.